mtorpey/wooden-ships/2-basic.md

     of fire.
 3. The field of fire of each broadside is the area covered by the play of the broadside up to the limit of the ten hex firing range.
-4. A ship may fire at a single enemy ship in a broadside\'s field of fire subject to two conditions:
+4. A ship may fire at a single enemy ship in a broadside's field of fire subject to two conditions:
     a.
 The ship being fired upon must be the closest in number of hexes to the firing ship of all ships in the field of fire;